Our Animal Management Standards

 Our idea of Free Range is animals in the open, feet on the ground, eating grass and sleeping under trees.
-Essentially an animal free to do as it pleases and display its natural behaviours.
+Essentially an animal free to do as it pleases and display its natural behaviors without being confined to small pens or paddocks that are restrictive in nature

-The animals on our farm are out in the open as nature intended.
-To keep them healthy we use as many natural preventative measures as we can.
-By regularly moving our livestock to fresh new paddocks we minimise the transfer and cycle of worms and parasites.
-The animals are given preventative treatments at certain times of the year, or as the seasons dictate.
-This is no different to treating your pet at home...except we have more of them!
-All animals are hormone free and we have local vets on call to treat sick animals.
+The animals we use are out in the open as nature intended.
+To keep them healthy our farmers use as many natural preventative measures as we can.
+By regularly moving our livestock to fresh new paddocks we minimise the transfer and cycle of worms and parasites and therefore the need for industrial chemical intervention.
+If animals are given preventative treatments at certain times of the year they are often organic in nature or biodynamic preparations.
+If synthetic medications are used they are mild in nature and used after exhausting other natural options.
+All animals are hormone and antibiotic free.

 Our Grass Fed Beef